Graduate jobs in civil and structural engineering

 It’s too early to say with any certainty if and how Brexit will affect UK-based jobs in civil engineering.
 Recruiters are still hiring graduates in good numbers.
 It’s worth noting, though, that the number and type of projects in an employer's pipeline will determine how many jobs they offer in different specialisms; it might be that there will be more jobs in areas that the government have outlined as strategically important, such as rail projects or housing, than in other areas.

 How do you get a job in civil or structural engineering?

-Most graduate-level vacancies are advertised by:
+Most graduate jobs and schemes are advertised by:

 - Construction or engineering companies, which fall into the category of ‘consultant’ or ‘contractor’